jwjacobson/gridsync_dependency/README.md

 ## Current error: why does Tahoe have no create_node method?
 Line 14 of conftest.py successfully creates a Tahoe object called server.

-Line 19 attempts to call Tahoe's create_node() method, leading to an error:
+Line 19 attempts to call the object's create_node() method, leading to an error:

 ```ERROR test/test_gridsync.py::test_fixtures - AttributeError: 'Tahoe' object has no attribute 'create_node'```